-GASB Statement No. 93, Replacement of Interbank Offered Rates, addresses the accounting and financial reporting implications that result from the replacement of an interbank offered rate resources are not received by the pledging government and terminology updates.
+GASB Statement No. 93, Replacement of Interbank Offered Rates, addresses the accounting and financial reporting implications that result from the replacement of an interbank offered rate.

 GASB Statement No. 98, The Annual Comprehensive Financial Report, established the term annual comprehensive financial report and the acronym ACFR.